abe-winter/pg13-py/README.md

 * text search support is limited (limited versions of to_tsvector, to_tsquery, @@)
 * serial columns
 * :: casting operator (not all types supported)
+* transactions exist but are very crude. in theory they're thread-safe but that's not tested. locking is database-level (i.e. no reading from one table while mutating another). pg13 will do a rollback when there's an error.

 Missing SQL features:
 * commands: drop table, alter table